-For the three months ended March 31, 2024 compared to the same period in 2023, third-party publisher redeemers were approximately 10.6 million and 2.7 million, respectively.
+For the three months ended June 30, 2024 compared to the same period in 2023, third-party publisher redeemers were approximately 11.9 million and 3.4 million, respectively.
+For the six months ended June 30, 2024 compared to the same period in 2023, third-party publisher redeemers were approximately 11.2 million and 3.1 million, respectively.
 These redeemers grow as we add third-party publishers and as these publishers ramp up consumers on their properties.
-The primary driver of growth the three months ended March 31, 2024 is driven by the expansion of the Walmart program, which initially launched in the third quarter of 2022 to members of Walmart's paid membership program, Walmart+, and expanded to all Walmart customers with a Walmart.com account in the third quarter of 2023.
+This growth was primarily driven by the expansion of the Walmart program, which initially launched in the third quarter of 2022 to members of Walmart's paid membership program, Walmart+, and expanded to all Walmart customers with a Walmart.com account in the third quarter of 2023.
+In addition, Dollar General launched in the third quarter of 2023, and Family Dollar launched in the second quarter of 2024.